johnbrumley/desma158/day-6.md

 Having a good understanding of how vectors work in Unity is essential for things like programmatically positioning objects, calculating distances between objects, or adding forces to objects.

-Let’s draw the velocity vector of an object in Unity using this script:
+You can draw the velocity vector of an object in Unity using this script:

 ```csharp
 using UnityEngine;